Rick712/prototype-mattie/README.md

 Then, cut a small hole for the servomotor.

 ### step 2: Putting the hardware into place
-Connect the servomotor and the button with one end to a female to female cabel connectors.
+Connect the servomotor and the button with one end to a female to female cable connectors.
 It doesn't need to be connected to the NODEMCU, we'll get to that later.
-When they have one side of the cabels connected, put them in de spots you just cut open.
+When they have one side of the cables connected, put them in de spots you just cut open.
 When they are in place, make sure you can press the button on top of the sponge.
 When everything fits, tape them, so they don't fall out the sponge.

 ### step 3: Connecting to the NODEMCU
 Now comes the tricky part.
 The button (as descriped) has 3 pins: an 3 VOLT INPUT, a SIGNAL OUTPUT and a GROUND.
 From top to bottom, the pins are signal, 3v and ground.
 Connect the 3v button to the 3v3 pin in the NODEMCU, the signal to D1 and the ground to ground.